Everything I know about Baltimore and Agora Financial combined you could fit on the head of a pin.

 But they sold in North America, too.
 Conversion for the rehab/probation market.
 Marriage renewal.
 Membership in soft rock, contemporary-on-the-outside kind of churches.

-About this, I would say that if you’re in the business of persuasion and have not yet been to a born-again service, it’s a masterclass.
+About this, I would say that if you’re in the business of persuasion and have not yet been to a born-again service, it is a masterclass.

 They invented the testimonial.

 And consider this: religions make the invisible and untestable credible to billions based almost entirely on social proof.
-‘Cause nobody’s joining for that free coffee!
+‘Cause nobody’s joining for the free coffee at the back of the room in the giant steel canister!

 I went hard in the other direction.
 Denied myself the tools of emotional persuasion.
 Quit PR because it was too manipulative.
 Ended up working in a sort of think-tank for strategic planning where I could talk like an automaton all day.